Mother of fallen Capitol Police officer meets with GOP senators ahead of commission vote - KION546

 Sicknick notes that her son died and that many other officers were wounded in the attack and says, “Not having a January 6 Commission to look into exactly what occurred is a slap in the faces of all the officers who did their jobs that day.”
 She is writing a letter to senators that lays out why she thinks the commission is the right way forward, and says she “understands this is a last minute request but would appreciate any time” senators can spare.

-According to a source with knowledge, the Republicans who have agreed to meet with her are Cassidy, Sens.
-John Barrasso of Wyoming, Mike Braun of Indiana, Susan Collins of Maine, Mike Crapo of Idaho, Ted Cruz of Texas, Lindsey Graham of South Carolina, Ron Johnson of Wisconsin, Mike Lee of Utah, Roger Marshall of Kansas, Lisa Murkowski of Alaska, Rob Portman of Ohio, Mitt Romney of Utah, Pat Toomey of Pennsylvania and Steve Daines of Montana, who will speak with her by phone.
+According to a source with knowledge, the other Republicans who have agreed to meet with her are Cassidy, Sens.
+John Barrasso of Wyoming, Mike Braun of Indiana, Mike Crapo of Idaho, Ted Cruz of Texas, Lindsey Graham of South Carolina, Ron Johnson of Wisconsin, Mike Lee of Utah, Roger Marshall of Kansas, Rob Portman of Ohio, Pat Toomey of Pennsylvania and Steve Daines of Montana, who will speak with her by phone.

 Several other senators offered to have staff members meet with her, including Minority Leader Mitch McConnell and Sens.
 Chuck Grassley of Iowa, Ben Sasse of Nebraska, John Thune of South Dakota, Rick Scott of Florida, John Cornyn of Texas and Kevin Cramer of North Dakota.
 It is unclear if Sicknick will have time to meet with the staffers.